maxwellmg/grow-crystals-distance-experiments/GPT2/readme.md

 * Step 1: create a folder data/openwebtext, and put both binary files train.bin and val.bin into the folder.
 Binary files can be downloaded from [here](https://www.dropbox.com/scl/fo/v24k2eltevgiszdfvean6/AF0j1Pu9ladYpDZbqSVKHGI?rlkey=jwa73nxrwt5bj13a6c9q0z20w&st=090g6v8w&dl=0).

 * Step 2: in terminal type `sbatch train_adam_l2loss.sh`.
 That's it!
 This should immediately work on supercloud (except that perhaps you need to pip install wandb etc., I don't remember exactly).
-If you don't want to train it by yourself, pre-trained models can be found [here](https://www.dropbox.com/scl/fo/v24k2eltevgiszdfvean6/AF0j1Pu9ladYpDZbqSVKHGI?rlkey=jwa73nxrwt5bj13a6c9q0z20w&st=090g6v8w&dl=0) in folders out_small_adam (standard) and out_small_adam_hm (harmonic).
+If you don't want to train the model by yourself, pre-trained models can be found [here](https://www.dropbox.com/scl/fo/v24k2eltevgiszdfvean6/AF0j1Pu9ladYpDZbqSVKHGI?rlkey=jwa73nxrwt5bj13a6c9q0z20w&st=090g6v8w&dl=0) in folders `out_small_adam` (standard) and `out_small_adam_hm` (harmonic).
 Place both folders in the current folder.

 # Notice
 * The code is based on [sophia repo](https://github.com/Liuhong99/Sophia/tree/main), which in turn is based on [nanogpt](https://github.com/karpathy/nanoGPT/).
 The training pipeline might be unnecessarily complicated for our purposes (a lot of parallelization etc.).